illustration The Besançon Museum

 The missions of the Natural History Museum

-So many riches that make it a place :
+All these riches make it a place: